sola-st/wasm-r3/failures.md

 This web site seems to not use wasm.
 We should remove it from the evaluation set.

+Dependencies
+- Wasabi
+    Wasabi doesn't support latest Proposals
     1. fractals
         - Threads
+    2. lichess
+        - Threads
+    3. livesplit
+        - Simd
+- Binaryen
+    4. waforth
+        - When trying to generate the replay there is a wasm-merge issue
+- Wasm
+    6. roslyn
+        - Poor performance
+        - With modified test script: Maximum call stack size exceeded, 2: wasm trap: call stack exhausted

+Flaky
+  - tic-tac-toe.
+Produces benchmark 2/5.
+Not sure why.

+Improvable
+7. image-convolute
+    - Will be solved with an improved version of function split optimization.
+8. timestretch
+    - Proxying edge case.
+Should improve proxying logic.

+Don't know.

+6. rustpython
+    - Poor performance
+    The test might work for a very long delay.
+10. vaporboy
+    - No wasm
 2. gotemplate
     - Proxying
     After the instantation of the WebAssembly module, the websites code performs a check: result.instance instanceof WebAssembly.Instance.
     If not it throws.
 For some reason after the monkey patch this condition is true.
 I could not figure out exactly why.

-3. lichess
-    - Threads
+. ~/.bashrc && timeout 120s npm test -- -t takahirox
+. ~/.bashrc && timeout 120s npm test -- -t playnox
+. ~/.bashrc && timeout 120s npm test -- -t hnset-bench
+. ~/.bashrc && timeout 120s npm test -- -t wasmsh
+. ~/.bashrc && timeout 120s npm test -- -t wheel

 4. onnxjs
 - Out of memory
 - Poor performance

 This website probably does work with a certain delay choosen for the test script.
 The delay needs to be long enough that the page.evaluate can run and download traces and buffers.
 The delay needs to be short enough that the process does not run out of memory.
 I could not find the sweetspot

-5. roslyn
-    - Poor performance
-    - With modified test script: Maximum call stack size exceeded, 2: wasm trap: call stack exhausted

-6. rustpython
-    - Poor performance

-    The test might work for a very long delay.

-7. image-convolute
-    - Poor performance

-    The test does not only have a poor performance during record, but also during replay generation and recording trace during replay.
-    The test might work on my (Jakob) machine.
-    I (Jakob) have a Intel Core I9 and 32GB of ram.
-    It takes however very long to finish

-8. tic-tac-toe
-    - Poor performance
-    - Replay runs forever

-    The test might work for a very long delay.
-    I (Jakob) was able to generate a replay with npm start, but executing the replay does not stop.

-9. timestretch
-    - Proxying

-    The record browser just crashes shortly after record start.
-    A error gets printed to the terminal that I do not understand.

-10. vaporboy
-    - No wasm

-11. waforth
-    When trying to generate the replay there is a wasm-merge issue

-12. figma-startpage
-    When trying to generate the replay there seems to be an issue with the generated module a.wasm.
-    It is not valid.

-13. livesplit
-    - Simd

-14. vim-wasm
-    This website is just broken, with or without wasm attached.
-    It uses a feature called SharedArrayBuffer which is not supported by google chrome at that time.
+. ~/.bashrc && timeout 120s npm test -- -t rustpython